TypingHare/docs-math/note/prob&stats/probability_and_statistics_note.md

 $$
 if $X$​ is continuous.

-> Let $X$ be a random variable with density function
+> Let $X$ be a random variable with de	nsity function
 > $$
 > f(x)=
 > \begin{cases}